Mussels on the BBQ

 Mussels are a firm favourite of mine especially for lunch served with Sourdough.
 This recipe cooked on the BBQ adds a lovely smokiness to the mussels.

 I own the Weber Gourmet BBQ System (GBS), so I can cook this dish easily on the BBQ using the wok.
 If you don’t own the GBS you can use an ovenproof dish which will get you the same results.
 Just set your BBQ up for indirect cooking.
-I do it this way and add a wood chunk to infuse a bit more smokiness to the clams as the cook time is relatively short.
+I do it this way and add a wood chunk to infuse a bit more smokiness to the mussels as the cooking time is relatively short.
 I get my wood chunks from the Smokewood Shack.
 Great selection of wood and really quick delivery.

 Now for the Cooking